rkiaraa/docmax/SUBMISSION.md

 - DocMax is fully hosted — no local setup is required.
 Visit the live URL to test the app directly.
 - The automated test (`filterDocs.test.js`) is a unit test for the core document filtering logic.
 It requires only Node.js and no additional dependencies.
 - File upload is scoped to `.txt` and `.html` formats.
 Multi-format support was explored but depended on platform-incompatible dependencies and was intentionally cut in favour of reliability.
 This decision is documented in the architecture note.
+- Full source code is hosted on Basee44's platform.
+Key source files are included in this repository.
+A GitHub sync was available but required a paid plan; representative files have been added manually instead.